raspberrypilearning/recruiting-volunteers/en/step_1.md

 --- task ---

-Think about what motivated you to volunteer.
-What made your experience rewarding, or challenging?
-How did you gain the skills and confidence needed to run a Dojo?
+**Think** about what motivated you to volunteer.
+Note down what made your experience rewarding, or challenging.

 --- /task ---

 The motivations of new volunteers to your Dojo may be similar or very different to your own.

+--- task ---

-How can you use your experience to make a new volunteer’s journey a positive experience?
+**Consider** how you can use your experience to make a new volunteer’s journey a positive experience?

+--- /task ---

 ## Reflect on your Dojo's volunteer needs